This was the second attempt by colorblindness to kill me…

 Over the course of the three days I spent in the hospital after my procedure, I was asked at least twenty times by nurses, nurse assistants, and doctors if my stools had any blood in them.
-For awhile, I responded that I was colorblind.
+For a while, I responded that I was colorblind.
 In many cases, they didn’t seem to understand what I was saying, or why it was relevant.
 In other cases, they didn’t seem to believe that anyone could be that colorblind.
-They just looked frustrated by my response to what is usually a yes or no question, then went on with their business.
-It got to the point where I simply told them, “No”, because it didn’t seem to change the outcome of the conversation.
+They just looked frustrated by my response to what is usually a simple yes or no question, then went on with their business.
+This option was not on their checklist.
+I even began to wonder if some of them asking this question were custodial, rather than clinical observers.
+How would I know the difference?
+Certainly not by their reactions.
+I finally gave up my quest for understanding.
+I simply told them, “No”, because it seemed easier for all parties.

 In retrospect, something had been awry with my stools for several months, at least.
 They had been mostly black.
 I had assumed that diet was simply making them darker brown than usual.
 Because this was an upper GI bleed, the blood tends to come out mostly black, with only hints of red.
 A few times I had thought that my poop had looked unusual, but shrugged it off as probably my imagination.
 I certainly wasn’t inclined to ask others for an opinion.
 I am used to doing so when shopping for clothes, but this was a bit more awkward.